solaimanhridoy/LearnPostgreSQl/README.md

 <img src="./img/37.png" alt="PostgreSQL Icon" style="zoom:110%;" />

-Now, notice above table where the `country_of_birth` are sorted by Descending Order.
+Now, notice above the table where the `country_of_birth` is sorted by Descending Order.

-Like these we can sort the table by the rest of the column names. (`id, first_name, last_name, email, date_of_birth`)
+Like these, we can sort the table by the rest of the column names. (`id, first_name, last_name, email, date_of_birth`)

 Now, Let's sort the table by multiple column names.
 Type this: